Special Issues and Dossiers

-Nineteenth-Century French Studies welcomes proposals for special issues.
-Such volumes should demonstrate those qualities that have long been the hallmark of the journal: rigor and depth of exposition; a balance of theory and textual analysis; and contributions from European and North American scholars, from junior and senior colleagues alike.
-For investigating a new field of study, for crossing disciplines, or for highlighting a certain line of inquiry, the Editorial Board seeks volumes that make significant contributions to our field's understanding of the long nineteenth century.
-Issues typically include between eight and ten articles, each in MLA style and approximately 6,500–7,000 words in length (including endnotes and list of Works Cited).
+Nineteenth-Century French Studies welcomes proposals for special issues and dossiers that demonstrate those qualities that have long been the hallmark of the journal: rigor and depth of exposition; a balance of theory and textual analysis; and contributions from European and North American scholars, from junior and senior colleagues alike.
+For investigating a new field of study, for crossing disciplines, or for highlighting a certain line of inquiry, the Editorial Board invites expressions of interest for projects that stand to make significant contributions to our field's understanding of the long nineteenth century.
+Articles in English or French will follow MLA style and be approximately 6,500–7,000 words in length (including endnotes and list of Works Cited).

 - rationale (750–1,000 words);